quil-lang/qvm/README.md

 ```

 The function `bit-reversal-circuit` takes a list of qubit indices and
-returns a list of instructions that will reverse the qubit amplitudes:
+returns a list of instructions that will reverse the qubit amplitudes
+in "bit-reversal order" (e.g., the coefficient of `|1110>` gets
+mapped to `|0111>`):
+that the amplitudes get reversed

 ``` common-lisp
 (qvm-examples:bit-reversal-circuit '(1 2 3 4))